Formerly known as H. Beck, Inc., Grove Point Advisors has headquarters in Rockville, Maryland and billions in assets under management (AUM).

 Tips for Finding the Right Financial Advisor

 - Want an advisor who does not receive a commission for your securities transactions or purchase of an insurance product?
 Then what you need is what’s called a “fee-only” advisor.
 We can help you find one.
-Just answer some questions and SmartAsset’s free matching tool will connect you with up to three advisors who meet your preferences.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Ask prospective advisors how much liability insurance they have.
 The right answer should cover how much you plan on putting in the advisor’s hands.
 So if they say $25,000 per incident and you have $100,000 to invest, that’s not enough coverage.